an1245/falco-misp-connector/README.md

 ```

 ## How can I use these lists in Falco?
-The script will automatically append the six sample rules files in the rules directory to the end of the six Falco rules files that the connector generates - in these sample rules file you will find lists to create exceptions.
+The script will automatically append the six sample rules files in the rules directory to the end of the six Falco rules files that the connector generates - in these sample rules files you will find lists to create exceptions.

 The six rules files that the connector generates (inbound/outbound files for IPv4,IPv6 and CIDR indicators) can then be copied into /etc/falco/rules.d/ directory and Falco restarted.

 ## Debugging
 There are three configurations to help you debug the connector: